SCECcode/HighF/README.md

 Then, the user calls the top level script:
 ./create_comparison_plots.py

+There is a test input data set posted at: http://hypocenter.usc.edu/research/HighF/Test_data_set.zip that contains observations for LaHabra, and synthetics for the current version of the code including the AWP method, and the RWG method.
+Hercules processing is not included, and needs to be added.

 The observations directories will be searched and all occurances of .V2 files will be added to a list of input files.
 During this processing stage, the code creates a dictionary with a key, that is based on the station name used